jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 With the AS3 package installed into our cluster, we are ready to submit our first application service declaration.

-The desired end state of these DO configurations is to configure the below objects, built on the BIG-IPs with a single call in a single file.
-This declarative solution allows me to compose configurations that are reusable with templating technologies and storable in Source Control.
+The desired end state of this AS3 configurations is to configure the below objects; built on the BIG-IPs with a single call in a single file.
+This declarative solution allows us to compose configurations that are reusable with templating technologies and storable in source control.

 .. seealso:: This AS3 declaration was created from an F5 provided example located on CloudDocs AS3_Example_